Spain in the Eurovision Song Contest 2014: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big 5", Spain automatically qualified to compete in the final on 10 May 2014.
 In addition to their participation in the final, Spain is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 20 January 2014, Spain was assigned to broadcast and vote in the first semi-final on 6 May 2014.

 In Spain, the semi-finals were broadcast on La 2 and the final was broadcast on La 1.
 Both shows featured commentary by José María Íñigo.
-The Spanish spokesperson, who announced the Spanish votes during the final, was Carolina Casado.
+RTVE appointed Carolina Casado as its spokesperson to announce during the final the Spanish votes.
 The broadcast of the final was watched by 5.141 million viewers in Spain with a market share of 35.2%.
 This represented an increase of 2.1% from the previous year with 200,000 less viewers.